finanalyst/raku-pod-render/RenderPod.md

 ```
 <p>This is some <container>boldish text</container> in a line</p>
 ```
+# Handling Declarator blocks
+Currently POD6 that starts with `|#` or `#=` next to a declaration are not handled consistently or correctly.
+Declarator comments only work when associated with `Routine` declarations, such as `sub` or `method`.
+Declarator comments associated with variables are concatenated by the compiler with the next `Routine` declaration.

+`GenericPod` passes out the declaration code as `:code` and the associated content as <:contents>.
+It also **adds** the code to the `Glossary` page component, generating a `:target` for the link back.

 # Change the Templating Engine
 In order to change the Templating Engine, a Templater Role needs to be created using the MustacheTemplater role in this distribution as a model.
 Then a new class similar to ProcessedPod can be created as